 Greek Potato Salad is vegan; vegetarian; paleo; whole30; gluten, dairy and nut free.

-Each serve has 216 calories with a net carb count of 21 grams which makes it unsuitable for keto and low carb dieters.
+Each serving has 216 calories with a net carb count of 21 grams which makes it unsuitable for keto and low-carb dieters.

 - 800 grams potatoes (approximately 6 medium / 28.2 ounces)